Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Treatment of Orbital and Locoregional Retinoblastoma

-Orbital retinoblastoma occurs as a result of progression of the tumor through the emissary vessels and sclera.
+Orbital retinoblastoma occurs as a result of tumor progression through the emissary vessels and sclera.
 For this reason, transscleral disease is considered to be extraocular and should be treated as such.
 Orbital retinoblastoma is isolated in 60% to 70% of cases.

 Treatment options for extraocular retinoblastoma (orbital and locoregional) include the following:

 For patients with macroscopic orbital disease, delay of surgery until response to chemotherapy is achieved (usually after receiving two or three courses of treatment) has been effective.
 Patients then undergo enucleation and receive an additional four to six courses of chemotherapy.
-Next, local control is consolidated with orbital irradiation (40–45 Gy).
+During consolidation, the patient receives local control therapies with orbital irradiation (40–45 Gy).
 Using this approach, orbital exenteration is not indicated.[

 Patients with isolated involvement of the optic nerve at the transsection level are considered to have extraocular disease and are treated using systemic therapy, similar to that used for macroscopic orbital disease, and irradiation of the entire orbit (36 Gy) with a 10 Gy boost to the chiasm (total of 46 Gy).[